Same-sex parenting: Statistics

-According to U.S. Census Snapshot published in December 2007, same-sex couples with children have significantly fewer economic resources and significantly lower rates of homeownership than heterosexual married couples.
-A literature review of LGBTQ families' economic well being in the US states that there is also greater food insecurity and less ability to access resources to relieve the effects of poverty among LGBTQ families because of the fear of discrimination.
-One suggested reason for this is that the majority of LGBTQ couples belong to more than one marginalized group which have lower overall incomes than people in non-marginalized communities.

-Data from a survey called the American Community Survey carried out from 2014-2016 estimated that the number of LGBTQ parents raising children in the United States was 114,000.
-Out of all of the LGBTQ couples in the US, the survey approximated that 24% of female same-sex couples were raising children in comparison to 8% of male same-sex couples.
+Data from a survey called the American Community Survey carried out from 2014 to 2016 estimated that the number of same-sex couples raising children in the United States was 114,000.
+Out of all of the same-sex couples in the US, the survey approximated that 24% of female same-sex couples were raising children in comparison to 8% of male same-sex couples.
 Additionally about 21% of same-sex partners had an adopted child.